 All of Abraham’s experiments suffered such infirmities, or so I learned through his ramblings.
 No matter his effort, it seemed there was always some peculiarity of the magic that made it impossible to harness industrially.
 While seeking a solution to the brimstone problem, and for reasons unknown, the enormous furnace ruptured.
 The damage was still visible in the upper corner, where the thick metal turned outward like shark’s teeth.
 That hole was now the primary ingress to the cavernous space, which had since been filled with makeshift structures: trailer siding, construction scaffolding, reclaimed wood, rope, and wire.
 It was a hanging city lit by strung lights.

-Of course, in the conflagration that followed the explosion, the true nature of Dunvluddich’s experiments was revealed and he was sanctioned by The Masters and told to stop at once upon punishment of dispossession—or worse.
-He didn’t, of course.
+Of course, in the conflagration that followed the explosion, the true nature of Dunvluddich’s experiments was revealed and he was sanctioned by The Masters upon threat of dispossession.
+He didn’t stop, of course.
 He moved instead to Chicago, where the hellion ultimately escaped from a less magnificent chamber and triggered the Great Fire of 1871.
-Abraham Dunvluddich was tried and convicted by a tribunal magique and imprisoned.
+Abraham Dunvluddich was captured, tried, and convicted by a tribunal magique and subsequently imprisoned for life.
 By the time I met him, he’d been locked in a cell so long that he was both quite aged and quite mad.
-He never stopped designing, however.
-The walls of our cell were covered in arcane engineering diagrams, one on top of the other: ghost antenna, magical dynamos, gears inscribed with pentagrams that were activated and inactivated as they ticked and turned inside concentric circles of runes, like an orrery.
+He had never stopped designing, however.
+The stone walls of his cell were covered in arcane engineering diagrams, one on top of the other: ghost antenna, magical dynamos, gears inscribed with pentagrams that were activated and inactivated as they ticked and turned inside concentric circles of runes, like an orrery.

 a snippet from my forthcoming occult mystery, FEAST OF SHADOWS